 What’s the Average Interest Rate on a Lifetime Mortgage?

-The average interest rate on a lifetime mortgage is around 4.5%.
+The current average interest rate on a lifetime mortgage is just over 5%.

 In March 2021, lifetime mortgage interest rates were at an all-time low, but have since risen.

 *While we regularly review these interest rates, they may have shifted since our last review.